RawadAlaryan/Design-Patterns/src/main/java/creationalDesignPatterns/abstractFactoryDesignPattern/AbstractFactoryDesignPattern.md

 -	The "new "operator is considered harmful.
 It delegates the responsibility of object instantiation t another object via composition.

-###  AbstractFactory Design Pattern Class has the following	elements:
+###  AbstractFactory Design Pattern has the following elements:
 1. Abstract Factory.
 2. Concrete Factory.
 3. Abstract Product.